 In addition to discussing your medical history, there are best practices you should follow to ensure a seamless procedure.
 Leading up to your procedure, be sure to:

-- Not smoke beforehand- this can lead to a complication known as dry socket, which produces a blood clot at the site of the extracted tooth.
+- No smoking beforehand- this can lead to a complication known as a dry socket, which produces a blood clot at the site of the extracted tooth.

 - Arrange for a ride home (If you’re receiving general anesthesia)